Homepage look and feel

 There are two ways to use category icons in your homepage category panels:

-- Use our pre-built merge code to do the work for you: This requires less work and technical knowledge, but it will change the HTML structure of your homepage, which may mean you'll need to update Custom CSS to style the panels the same way.
+1. Use our pre-built merge code to do the work for you: This requires less work and technical knowledge, but it will change the HTML structure of your homepage, which may mean you'll need to update Custom CSS to style the panels the same way.
+Follow the Use the merge code setup instructions.

 Recommended

-We recommend starting with this approach, since it uses built-in functionality. - Keep your existing styles and use a script (and some additional Custom CSS) to style your icons: This is a bit trickier but means you won't have to touch your current styles much.
+2. Keep your existing styles and use a script (and some additional Custom CSS) to style your icons: This is a bit trickier but means you won't have to touch your current styles much.
+Follow the Use a script setup instructions.

 We'll walk through each option in more detail below.